kaganerkan/NGL-Spammer/README.md

-NGL spammer flaws:
- 1-It cant bypass cloudflare... yet
+It cant bypass cloudflare... yet